JacobPulk/art/README.md

 You can run and re-run a scheme+theme combination ad infinitum, producing a new image each time, saving the ones you like.

-`butterfly alpha` will generate and show a new image with the scheme called "butterfly" and its theme called "alpha".
+<color="ffff00">`butterfly alpha` will generate and show a new image with the scheme called "butterfly" and its theme called "alpha".</color>

 ` ` (just leave the command blank) will generate a new image with whatever scheme and theme were last used.
 This will be your most used command.